awsdocs/aws-cdk-guide/doc_source/how_to_set_cw_alarm.md

 ------

+## Creating the alarm<a name="how_to_set_cw_alarm_create"></a>

 Once you have a metric, either an existing one or one you defined, you can create an alarm\.
-In this case, the alarm is raised when there are more than 100 of your metric in two of the last three seconds:
+In this example, the alarm is raised when there are more than 100 of your metric in two of the last three seconds\.
+Assuming the metric is the **ApproximateNumberOfMessagesVisible** metric from an Amazon SQS queue, it would raise when 100 messages are visible in the queue in two of the last three seconds\.

 ------
 #### [ TypeScript ]